-When was the last time you took a serious look at your company’s drug testing policy?
+When did you last spent time reviewing your drug testing policy?
 How often does your company update your policies?

 The drug testing world is constantly changing and evolving in today’s world—which means that your drug testing policy should also be updating regularly.